microsoft/AzureStackHCI-Network-Switch-Validation/README.md

   - 300 network packets

 - Please double check the interface connection and configuration if no network packet being collected.

-### Post Execution

-- Please check the result and re-test if need.
-- Please upload all files under `result` folder to MSFT for further validation.

 ## What will be validated